isharrma/amazon_bot/README.md

 # amazon_bot

-This is a spider to crawl amazon books and give the details of authors, price and tags of it.
+A spider to crawl through books section of amazon.in and store the following:
+Book Name
+Book Price
+Book Author
+Book's Image link

+#Technology Used
+The technology used to code this crawler are :
+VSCode
+Python
+Scrapy